larryTheCoder/SkyWarsForPE/README.md

 This is the example of my work if you want to commission me, my prices are vary from $50-$200 in which depends on what type of work do you want me to do.

+## How to download?
+I personally recommend you to download .phar builds in our poggit builds, it is easier to keep track which version you are using that encountered a bug.
+Download link is [available here](https://poggit.pmmp.io/ci/larryTheCoder/SkyWarsForPE/SkyWarsForPE).

 ## Implemented features:
 - Asynchronous world loading/unloading.
 (Technically just fast)
 - GUI handled arena setup and settings menu.